iholloma/crdh/_essays/v01-01-synthesis-and-large-scale-textual-corpora.md

 that suggest the kind of formal speech frequently interjected by objectors about tenant right: "*Objections to a New Bill*," and "*Eulogizing the Importance of Government Time*" (see figure 7).

+***Table 7.
+Comparing Scholar-Nested and Machine-Nested topics for "Landlords, Tenants, and Property"***

 <table>
   <thead>